Olena Stepaniv: Legacy

-Stepaniv married Roman Dachkevitch, who was a lawyer and a general-khorunzhyi (general-ensign) of the Ukrainian People's Army.
-In 1926, their son, Yaroslav Dashkevych, was born.

-Death and legacy

-Stepaniv died in Lviv in 1963.
-Fictionalized biographies of her exist.
+Stepaniv's life has been depicted in fictionalized biographies.

 In 1991, a street in Lviv, Oleny Stepanivny Street, was renamed after her, citing her as the first woman to become a commissioned officer in the Ukrainian army.
+In 1992 centenary of her birth was celebrated, and a local award for female educators, scientists and activists in Lviv was named in her honour.

-In October 2002 the Yelizaveta Chaikina street in Ukraine's capital Kyiv was renamed to Olena Stepaniv street.
+In October 2022, the Yelizaveta Chaikina street in Ukraine's capital Kyiv was renamed to Olena Stepaniv street.